lmammino/next-sample-file-upload-app/README.md

   - Some dialogs (errors, confirm messages) have been implemented using `alert` and `confirm`.
 This is not ideal for many reasons (bad UI/UX, blocking the event loop, etc.), so with more time I would have used dedicated react components to handle these interactions (e.g. a toast component like [`react-toast-notifications`](https://jossmac.github.io/react-toast-notifications/)).
   - With more time I would have added some sort of Authentication mechanism or at least some CSRF mechanism to make the backend API more secure.
-  - Backend tests are missing
+  - Backend tests are missing.
-  - E2E tests are missing (something like Cypress might have been nice here)
+  - E2E tests are missing (something like Cypress might have been nice here).
   - For simplicity of implementation, the UI will always have a partial view of the content of the data folder.
 It is loaded at startup and then kept in sync while the various delete or upload operations happen.
 If files are added or deleted manually (or from another UI) these changes won't be immediately reflected in the UI.
 It could have been nice to explore a different architecture using websockets to keep the UI always in sync.
 A simpler alternative (not implemented here), could be to poll the API layer to retrieve the list of files at given intervals of time rather than doing it only once at startup time.
+  - With a bit more time investment, it would have been nice to implement support for uploading files via drag and drop.
+  - For simplicity and speed of development I kept the bulk of the business logic in the `Home` component.
+This is to all effects a _mega-component_ and should probably be broken down into smaller and more reusable components.
+  - Tests have been written in a rush and they are not the most polished.
+With a bit more time it would be nice to refactor them and make them more _content-independent_ by using `data-testid` attributes rather than matching by content.

 ## Libraries